Reading time ~ 5 min

 Beckert Jens.
 Book: How We Sold Our Future.
 The Failure to Fight Climate Change.
 2025

-So far, global environment and climate policies have at best achieved relative decoupling*) between GDP and resource use respectively greenhouse gas emissions.
+So far, global environment and climate policies have at best achieved relative decoupling *) - measured by GDP - between GDP and resource use respectively greenhouse gas emissions.

 Helmut Haberl et al. 2020.
 A systematic review of the evidence on decoupling of GDP, resource use and GHG emissions, part II: synthesizing the insights.
 Environ.
 Res.
 Lett.
 15 065003.